 Instructions

-- Heat the oil or teaspoons of lard in a frying pan over medium-low heat.
+- Heat the oil or tablespoons of lard in a frying pan over medium-low heat.

 - Sauté the onions until they simmer and become transparent, and start to brown.